 This is the same as the standard check except it also searches barred lists to ensure the applicant isn’t barred from working with vulnerable adults.

-In basic terms both checks are similar.
+In basic terms, DBS checks are similar to CRB checks. .
 However, the new format means criminal record information and barred list checks are included in the same certificate.

 How Does the Split Affect Checks?

 The major change is that you cannot apply for a CRB check anymore, however, you will still get the same information in a DBS check.
 Another change is the legislation regarding those who are eligible for higher-level checks which is updated regularly by the DBS.
 It’s up to employers to use the DBS eligibility tool to see if their employee is eligible for that check.